 “The Best Real Estate Investing Books”

 Ugh.
-Not only does it take hours to sort through these online lists, it’s a waste of time.
-Admittedly, some books probably have a tidbit of good information here and there.
+Not only does it take hours to sort through these online lists, but it’s also a waste of time.
+Admittedly, some books written by reputable authors probably have a tidbit of good information here and there.
 However, many of them are just promotional material for seminars or courses offered by self-proclaimed real estate investing “gurus.”

 Each franchise office is independently owned and operated.